The "before-header" area has removed in version 3.2.0, from themes that previously contained it.

-This makes sense from a user experience perspective: when you first land on a webpage, you want to see the content and receive value before being assaulted with ads.
+This makes sense from a user experience perspective: when you first land on a webpage, you want to see the content and receive value before being assaulted with ads (or a newsletter signup).

 Modern ad companies automatically place the ads for you in your content using an algorithm, requiring no effort on your part to manually insert ad sections or snippets.

 Google is actively penalizing sites that have too little content above the fold.